Czech lawmakers reject petrol tax cut, averting coalition dispute

-PRAGUE, July 25 (Reuters) - The lower house of the Czech parliament rejected a cut in petrol tax on Friday, resolving a potential spat in the ruling centre-left coalition.
+PRAGUE (Reuters) - The lower house of the Czech parliament rejected a cut in petrol tax on Friday, resolving a potential spat in the ruling center-left coalition.

 Lawmakers had unexpectedly approved the approved the cut in petrol and diesel taxes on Wednesday, but overturned that decision an hour later after Finance Minister Andrej Babis complained about how much it would hurt the budget.